GargieJ/Karm/docs/problem-statement.md

-This file contains the clear and precised problem statement.
+This file contains a clear and precised version of the problem statement.